lleger/elixir-school/lessons/basics/basics.md

 ### Atoms

-An atom is a constant who's name is their value, if you're familiar with Ruby these are synonymous with Symbols:
+An atom is a constant whose name is their value.
+If you're familiar with Ruby these are synonymous with Symbols:

 ```elixir
 iex> :foo